 Try to feng shui your bedroom

 The basis of feng shui at home is this: your home is a mirror of what’s happening inside you.
 Thus your goal when applying feng shui to your bedroom is to harmonise your own energy with that of your home.

-The best sleeping position to adopt is on your side with your knees bent.
-You can then tuck pillows between your legs, under your bellow and behind your back for maximum support.
-For women who sleep on their stomach and back it is recommended that you try to change your position preference early on.
+- If you’re used to sleeping on your stomach or back, it’s recommended that you try to change your position preference early on.
 Sleeping on your stomach will become impossible and sleeping on your back will result in pressure on your spine, back muscles and blood vessels from your uterus.

-You could also try investing in pregnancy pillows.
+- You could also try investing in pregnancy pillows.
 Single or double wedges support your tummy and can help to ease back pain and a full-length body pillow can be adjusted around you as you like it.